SoCXin/doc/docs/arm/ST/M0/cmd_monitor.rst

 Device Monitor Filter API
 -------------------------

-:ref:`piocore` provides an API to extend device monitor with a custom filter declared in "monitor" folder of :ref:`platforms`.
+:ref:`arm` provides an API to extend device monitor with a custom filter declared in "monitor" folder of :ref:`platforms`.
 See examples:

 - https://github.com/platformio/platform-espressif32/tree/develop/monitor